graphile/crystal/examples/forum/tutorial.md

 comment on function forum_example.current_person() is 'Gets the person who was identified by our JWT.';
 ```

-This is a simple function that we can use in PostGraphQL, or our database to get the person who is currently executing the query.
+This is a simple function that we can use in PostGraphQL or our database to get the person who is currently executing the query.
 The one new concept here is `current_setting('jwt.claims.person_id')::integer`.
 As we discussed before, PostGraphQL will serialize your JWT to the database in the form of transaction local settings.
 Using the `current_setting` function is how we access those settings.
 Also note that we cast the value to an integer with `::integer`.
-This is because the Postgres `current_setting` function will always return a string.
-If you need another data type, you will likely need to cast to that data type.
+This is because the Postgres `current_setting` function will always return a string, if you need another data type, you will likely need to cast to that data type.

-That was a simple example, let’s get on to the fun stuff about auth, permissions.
+Now, let’s use the JWT to define permissions.

 ### Grants
-The highest level of permissions can be given to roles using the Postgres [`GRANT`](https://www.postgresql.org/docs/9.6/static/sql-grant.html) command.
-The access privileges defined by `GRANT` works on no smaller level than the table level.
+The highest level of permission that can be given to roles using the Postgres are access privileges assigned using the [`GRANT`](https://www.postgresql.org/docs/9.6/static/sql-grant.html) command.
+The access privileges defined by `GRANT` work on no smaller level than the table level.
 As you can allow a role to select an value from a table, or delete any value in a table.
-We will look at how to restrict access on a row level next, but first we need to define some grants:
+We will look at how to restrict access on a row level next.

 ```sql
 grant usage on schema forum_example to forum_example_anonymous, forum_example_person;